pkp/pkp-docs/dev/contributors/index.md

 }
 ```

-Don't explain how a method works with inline comments.
+Don't use inline comments to explain how a method works.

 ```php
 use APP\submission\Submission;